cspotcode/npm-pwsh/README.md

 # pwsh

-Install PowerShell Core via npm.
+Install PowerShell Core via npm, allowing you to use it in npm scripts and node projects.

 We support both global and local npm installations, and we use a shared cache to avoid downloading duplicate copies of the full `pwsh` distribution.
 This means you can install us as a *local* dev dependency in dozens of projects, and the installation process will quickly create a symlink to the cache.